-Act No. 69 of 1924

-s.
-338 Part IX - Procedure

-(b) distributing child exploitation material; or

-(c) possessing child exploitation material.
+- (b) distributing child exploitation material; or - (c) possessing child exploitation material.

 338. Stealing, false pretences, receiving, and cheating

-(1) Upon an indictment for -
+- (1) Upon an indictment for -

-(a) stealing;
+- (a) stealing;

-(b) obtaining goods by a false pretence;
+- (b) obtaining goods by a false pretence;

-(ba) fraud;
+- (ba) fraud;

-(c) cheating;
+- (c) cheating;

-- acquiring a financial (ca) dishonestly advantage; or - (d) receiving stolen property - the accused person may be convicted of any of such crimes respectively.
+- (ca) dishonestly acquiring a financial advantage; or

+- (d) receiving stolen property -

+the accused person may be convicted of any of such crimes respectively.